CleverCloud/doc.clever-cloud.com/deploy/addon/cellar.md

 This has been tested against python 3.6

-This script uses boto, the old implentation of the aws-sdk in python.
+This script uses boto, the old implementation of the aws-sdk in python.
 Make sure to not use boto3, the API is completely different.
 For the moment, the host endpoint is `cellar-c2.services.clever-cloud.com` (but check in the clever cloud console).

 ```python
 from boto.s3.key import Key